 I'm drawn to neon hues with high-contrast colours and confined textures

 I reach for “hairline” borders a lot.
 I think this is because they emphasise contrast.

 Educating Myself on Design

 With practice, I'm getting better at design debugging and realigning myself, but sometimes formal education and references also help.

 Just leaving these here…three paradigm-shifting resources for me have been Typewolf's Flawless Typography Checklist, playing with type scales, and using HSL to design colour schemes.
 I leave these references cautiously because I dislike being confined to a scientific approach when it comes to design.
 For example, I like alignment, but I hate formal grids—they feel like spreadsheets to me.
 I find that great design tends to happen accidentally.

 Despite this, design education has helped me.
-If I change something's defaults, I now understand the consequences—for example, I know opting for a higher line-height on my body text may “breathe” more but may result in poor readability.
+If I change something's defaults, I now understand the consequences—for example, I know opting for a higher line-height on my body text may “breathe” more but will result in poor readability.

 Somewhat ironically, I've been sitting here for the last 15 minutes trying to find a way to wrap up this article elegantly.
 My list of references is a weak ending.
 But maybe that's OK.
 I'll step back, critique, and re-align this article at a later date.